theCapypara/riptide-docker-images/README.rst

 after the tags used for buildings.
 They can also contain sub-directories.
 Those and additional tags and aliases (such as latest) must be specified in the README.md

 You need to provide an up-to-date documentation for your image, in form of a README.md.
+If you have sub-directories with different Dockerfiles, an up-to-date copy of the README.md must be present here.

 Templates can be found in the _contrib-templates directory (based on the official image docs).

 All images must be based on official images or other Riptide images.